-Frank Skinner is currently presenting his critically acclaimed topical comedy show, 'Frank Skinner's Opinionated' for BBC Two.
-Frank also hosts Absolute Radio's Sony Award winning Saturday morning flagship show, whose podcasts have been downloaded 6.5 million times; and is President of the Samuel Johnson Society.
+Frank Skinner is one of the UK’s top comedians and currently hosts Absolute Radio's Sony Award winning Saturday morning flagship show, whose podcasts have been downloaded over 10 million times.

 His stand up career began in 1987, when he spent £400 of his last £435 booking a small performance space at the Edinburgh Festival Fringe.
 Four years later, in 1991, he returned to the city and took home comedy’s most prestigious prize, The Perrier Award (beating Jack Dee and Eddie Izzard).

 Frank created The Frank Skinner Show for ITV, which is widely credited as setting the tone for the modern comedic chat show and ran from 1995 to 2005.
 Together with David Baddiel, he created and presented both Fantasy Football and Baddiel & Skinner Unplanned, and, alongside The Lightning Seeds, the pair also wrote the seminal football anthem Three Lions.

 More recently, Frank created and hosted three series of Frank Skinner’s Opinionated for BBC2, hosted seven series of BBC1’s Room 101 from 2012-2018 and seven series of Portrait/Landscape Artist of the Year for Sky Arts.

 He has presented documentaries covering passions including Muhammad Ali (BBC1), Elvis (BBC4) and investigating the life of George Formby (BBC4).
 His Absolute Radio show has won three gold awards for Best Speech Programme (2011 and 2014) and Best Entertainment/Comedy Production (2017) at the ARIAs and saw him inducted into the Radio Academy Hall of Fame in 2015.